Safety

 8. Security Staff Requirements

+The number of security staff is decided based on a case-by-case evaluation.
 The final requirement is assessed in cooperation with the authorities based on the nature of the event, the number of participants, and potential risk factors.

 - includes alcohol service